bertreb/pimatic-smartmeter-stats/README.md

 For longterm usage of the values, a log can be enabled.
 The log will add at the start of a new day (selected in config) the values for that previous day.
 To make the log standalone usable, a timestamp is added.
 The timestamp is de date of the previous day.

 The daily data is added as a JSON record.
 The logfile is made compact and readable with one daily data row per day.
-The logfile is available in a directory called 'smartmeter-data', located in the pimatic home directory of the computer running Pimatic (mostly ../pimatic-app).
+The logfile is available in a directory called 'smartmeter-data', located in the pimatic home directory of the computer running Pimatic (mostly pimatic-app).
 The log will have the name 'device-name'-data.json.

 You can reset the device and set the values to 0 with the command reset 'device name'.
 This command can be used in rules, so you can create a button to reset the values or reset on any other condition/event.